- Getting Students Started with the ManageBac App

 You can opt to notify the parents of an entire programme - or, you can select to send the message to parents of specific grades by enabling the box beside either the programme name or level.

-At the bottom of the page, you will have the following notification and privacy options:
+In the Additional Options section, you will have the following notification and privacy options:

 - Notify via Email: Selecting this option will send an email notification to all members of the Parent Association.